Treaty of Florence (1844)

-The treaty aimed to update the territorial provisions and compensations established by the Congress of Vienna in 1815, while rationalizing borders among the involved states in the regions of Lunigiana, Garfagnana, the coast facing the Apuan Alps, and along the Enza River in Emilia.
+The treaty aimed to update the territorial provisions and compensations established by the Congress of Vienna in 1815, while rationalizing borders among the involved states in the regions of the Lunigiana, the Garfagnana, the coast facing the Apuan Alps, and along the Enza River in Emilia.
 These areas featured complex boundaries and numerous enclaves.

 Background

 The Congress of Vienna and the related Treaty of Paris of 1817 assigned the Duchy of Parma, Piacenza, and Guastalla to Marie Louise of Austria, Napoleon Bonaparte’s second wife, for her lifetime.
 She was a distant cousin of the other sovereigns involved, who were all interrelated.